-When determining the legality of a corporation's actions, courts in the Virgin Islands examine whether the language of the corporation's bylaws "is clear and unambiguous... [and] we will follow their plain meaning and abstain from imputing language or interpretations that are not in accordance with their plain meaning."
-Weary v.
-Long Reef Condominium Association, 57 V.I.
-163, 169-70 (V.I.
-2012).
+When determining the legality of a corporation's actions, courts in the Virgin Islands examine whether the language of the bylaws "is corporation's clear and unambiguous ... [and] we will follow their plain meaning and abstain from imputing language or interpretations that are not in accordance with their plain meaning."
+Reef Condominium Wearv v.
+Long Association, 57 V.I.
+163, 169-70 (V.I.2012).
 A "corporation's by-laws establish rules of internal governance, which, like contracts and statutes, are construed according to their plain meaning within the context of the document as a whole."
 Id. citing Isaacs v.
-American Iron & Steel Co., 690 N.W.2d 373, 376 (Minn.
-Ct.
-App.
-2004).
+American Iron & Steel Co., 690 N.W.2d 373, 376 (Minn.Ct.App.2004).

-Section 2.6 of Plessen's By-Laws (Opposition, Exhibit B) states that "Written notice of each special meeting of the Board of Directors shall be given to each Director by... handdelivering that notice at least one (1) day before the meeting."
-Plessen's board effectuated handdelivered service of the Notice upon Defendant Yusuf on April 28, 2014, two days before the special meeting, clearly satisfying the plain language of Plessen's By-Laws.
+Section 2.6 of Plessen's By-Laws (Opposition, Exhibit B) states that "Written notice of each special meeting of the Board of Directors shall be given to each Director by ... hand-delivering that notice at least one (1) day before the meeting."
+Plessen's board effectuated hand-delivered service of the Notice upon Defendant Yusuf on April 28, 2014, two days before the special meeting, clearly satisfying the plain language of Plessen's By-Laws.